WebstaurantStore / Food Service Resources / Cooking Equipment / How to Choose the Best Commercial Deep Fryer

 The most common widths range between 11" and 34", but you can find models that go up to 94".
 Manufacturers typically measure tank capacities in pounds or maximum oil volume.
 Capacities can range up to almost 500 lb.

-• Programmable controls: With advanced operating systems, some fryers can send notifications when the preset cooking time expires, which ensures that you're always aware of what's going.
+• Programmable controls: With advanced operating systems, some fryers can send notifications when the preset cooking time expires, which ensures that you're always aware of what's going on.

-• Oil filtration system: You'll save money and cut down on time spent cleaning with a filtration system that maintains oil quality for longer periods of time, thus extending the oil's service life.
-Cleaner oil means better-tasting and better-looking food.
+• Oil filtration system: You'll save money and cut down on time spent cleaning with a filtration system that maintains oil quality for longer periods, thus extending the oil's service life.
+Cleaner oil means better tasting and better-looking food.

 • Energy-efficient models: Some energy-efficient models have a blower system powered by an economical electric motor, which pushes or pulls heat from combustion through the unit.
 It doesn't have to rely solely on gas pressure to heat the tank.
 Others have premix burners that mix precise combos of gas and air to achieve excellent efficiency rates.